 What Experience Do We Have?

-- 40+ years experience maintaining and building public facilities.
+- Over 40 years experience maintaining and building public facilities.

 - Management of small or large capital improvement projects.
 This includes providing leadership to an organization; its administration, staff and executives to all work effectively with its consultants and construction professionals so that each member of the team knows what to do and when to do it